WARNING; This is a graphic story. May be sensitive to some readers.

 For you see, I’ve been dead for five months.

 I hadn’t taken my teenage years well, and the pressure was too much to deal with.
 I had jumped out of a seven-story building and killed myself.
 I saw the news reports after, and regretted my decision.
 My family and Morada were forced on to news channels and had to talk about my life and my death.
 They had to reveal the suicide letters I had written for each and every one of them.
 If I could go back, I wouldn’t have killed myself.
 It was so hard on my family and Morada.
-It was absolutely heartbreaking for me to watch from my ghostly perspective.
+It was absolutely heartbreaking for me to watch from my otherworldly perspective.
+The worst part was that I couldn’t do anything to help them.
+It was the worst form of torture, but I suppose I deserve that punishment for what I did to them.

 I don’t know what you call this afterlife that I’m living in.
 It doesn’t feel like hell, and it definitely isn’t heaven.
-I just float.
+I just float between these two worlds, and I feel numb, like my existence doesn’t have any effect on anyone or anything.
 I stay close to my family and Morada and watch over them, not able to touch them or move things.
+Not able to help them at all.
 Until tonight.

 I moved things and reappeared to Morada tonight and I don’t know why or how.

 I am jolted from my memories into the present when Morada stands up.
 She walks purposefully to her closet and I follow, determined to watch her carefully.
-She takes out another knife.
+She leans down and takes out another knife.
 I cry out, and try to knock the knife out of her hand again, positive I can manage it.
 But it doesn’t budge.
 Morada looks at the knife like she’s waiting for it to say something.
-Maybe it does, because she cuts her arm before I can try to take the knife from her again.
+Maybe it does, because she cuts a deep line in her arm before I can try to take the knife from her again.

-I start sobbing, staring at all the blood pooling down from Morada’s arm.
+I don’t say anything this time; I can’t.
+I just stare at all the blood pooling down from Morada’s arm.
 She doesn’t flinch at all, just cuts herself again.
 The carpet is crimson with her blood.
+Finally, I come to my senses and grab the knife and throw it out of the window.

 I freeze.
 Is she talking to me?

 “Ida, I can’t stay here,” she whispers.
-“My parents are alcoholics, my brother is in jail, I’ve been doing so badly on all my schoolwork because I’m so distracted all the time.
+“My mom is an alcoholic, my dad is a drug addict, my brother is in jail, and I’ve been doing so badly on all my schoolwork because I’m so distracted all the time.
+People bullied me, you know.
+When you weren’t around.
+They were scared of you, but they knew I was an easy target.
+But now, it’s even worse because you’re not around.
 Before, I thought I could handle all of that, because you were right here with me.”

-A single tear runs down Morada’s face, unnoticed by her.
+A single tear runs down Morada’s face, apparently unnoticed by her.

 I’m in shock.
 I’ve never heard about any of this.
 I didn’t even know that Morada had a brother.
 We never hung out at Morada’s house, but I never thought anything of it.
 I’ve never been inside her room.
 Was this why?

 “I know you’re there.
 I don’t know how.
 I can’t tell what you are or where you are but I know you’re there.
-I saw a flash of you.
+I saw you.
 I know you can hear me.
 So, if you think that I shouldn’t do this, make a sound.”

 “Morada, no!”
 I scream.